dadi/queue/readme.md

 - Resiliency: messages can still be added to the queue even if the processing worker is offline
 - Guarantees: delivery is guaranteed and messages are processed in the order received
 - Scheduling: processing can be deferred until system resources are optimal

+### Case study

+An online shop interacts with a number of external APIs when a customer places an order: CRM system, payment gateway, fraud protection, email confirmation, newsletter signup.
+Performing these interactions synchronously makes the checkout process slow, tightly coupled to the external APIs and error prone, due to the number of failure points.

+Using a task queue, each interaction can become a worker module.
+On order confirmation, the checkout process simply sends the relevant messages to the queue, e.g. create-customer, create-transaction, etc., then shows the confirmation page.
+The user experience is fast, the API code is decoupled from the checkout and the workers are retried on error (and can perform an action after a number of attempts, such as sending a notification email).

 ## Contributors